Tonydum/Airline-Customer-Booking-Analysis/README.md

 Incentivize Service Add-ons: Promote bundled services (extra luggage, preferred seat, in-flight meals) to increase booking completion.

 Optimize Flight Schedules: Offer discounts for evening and late-night flights to increase demand.

-## Technologies Used

-Power BI: For data analysis and visualization.
-DAX: For custom calculations and metrics in Power BI.

 ## Project Files